kamransafi/MPCDF_HPC/README.md

 The ```2>&1 errorlog``` command will write all messages that R produces while running your program (including warning and error messages) to an ```errorlog``` file.
 This is very helpful for debugging your code.

+Save your slurm script as: your_slrm_script.slrm

  ## Step 7: Submit your job ##

+Make sure that you have your slrm script, R script, and any input files on Raven.
+It's easier if they are all in one directory, which you can specify in your slurm script as your working directory.

  ```sh